gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 +++
 author = ["Quintessence Anx"]
-date = "2015-12-12T00:05:27-05:00"
+date = "2015-12-25T00:00:00-05:00"
-linktitle = "Lessons in Go Learned while Implementing SHIELD" series = ["Advent 2015"] title = "shield backup system"
+linktitle = "Lessons in Go Learned while Implementing SHIELD" series = ["Advent 2015"] title = "Lessons in Go Learned while Implementing SHIELD"

 +++

-# Lessons in Go Learned while Implementing SHIELD

-## Quick background: What is SHIELD?
+# Quick background: What is SHIELD?

 [SHIELD][shield] is a backup solution for Cloud Foundry and BOSH deployed services such as Redis, PostgreSQL, and Docker.
 (For the interested,